Shawn-Nichol/AndroidKotlinGuide/Navigation/Deep Link.md

 </manifest>

 ```

-When building your project, the Navigation component replaces the <nav-grpah> elemetn with generated <intent-filter> element to match all of the deep links in the navigation graph.
+When building your project, the Navigation component replaces the <nav-graph> element with generated <intent-filter> element to match all of the deep links in the navigation graph.